Code-By-Script/CSharp-ConsoleMethods/README.md

 🛠️ This guide is perfect for **both Visual Studio** and **Visual Studio Code**!
 Check it out here: [How to Use My Projects](https://github.com/Code-By-Script/Guide-to-Using-the-Project). 🔗

 ## 📚 Overview
 This repository contains a simple C# console application demonstrating basic console methods.
-You'll learn how to change console properties, handle user input, and display messages.
+You'll learn how to change console properties, display messages.
 Let's dive in! 🏊‍♂️

 ## 💻 Code Explanation